AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57941-product-options-are-incorrectly-assigned-to-the-admin-store.md

 # ACSD-57941: Product options are incorrectly assigned to the admin store

 The ACSD-57941 patch fixes the issue where the product options are incorrectly assigned to the admin store instead of their respective stores.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.49 is installed.
 The patch ID is ACSD-57941.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.
+Please note that the issue was fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions